smatsushima1/documentation/vba.md

 Sub createFolder()

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-'STEP 3 - CREATE INITIAL FOLDER IN SPECIFIED LOCATION '- if folder is selected (Show = -1), then save path as folder_path; else, exit
+' STEP 3 - CREATE INITIAL FOLDER IN SPECIFIED LOCATION ' - if folder is selected (Show = -1), then save path as folder_path; else, exit
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Dim message, folder_path As String